 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

-The type of biopsy performed will depend on the location of the cancer.
-Learn more about what to expect when having a biopsy in this separate article on Cancer.Net.
+The type of biopsy a person has depends on the location of the cancer.
+Learn more about what to expect when having a biopsy .